-- a) has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by physical or sexual abuse - b) may not have a parent able and willing to protect the child from the harm.
+- a) has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by physical or sexual abuse; and - b) may not have a parent able and willing to protect the child from the harm.

-The doctor, nurse, teacher or early education and care professional must give a written report to the Chief Executive of the Department of Communities, Child Safety and Disability Services (or other department administering the Child Protection Act 1999).
-The doctor, nurse, teacher or early education and care professional should give a copy of the report to the principal.
+The doctor, nurse, teacher or early childhood education and care professional must give a written report to the Chief Executive of the Department of Child Safety, Seniors and Disability Services (or another department administering the Child Protection Act 1999).
+The doctor, nurse, teacher or early childhood education and care professional should give a copy of the report to the Principal.